HollyDraz/weekend-jquery-salary-calculator./INSTRUCTIONS.md

 ## Part one of JS append Employees:
 -[x]create ready now function and test
--[]create a function that takes the employee input and on click adds it to the table.
+-[x]create a function that takes the employee input and on click adds it to the table.
+-[] add delete button to each row

 ## Part 2 Delete Employees:
 -[] then create a function that allows us to delete a selected employee on the click